-> About Enrollment in Field Work
+About Enrollment in Field Work

-Students must register for Field Work during the course registration period and submit a Field Work Proposal to the Graduate School Affairs Office beginning.
-The Field Work proposal does not have to be submitted during the course registration period, but the proposal must be submitted by the middle of January in the Fall semester and by the beginning of July in the Spring semester (a detailed schedule will be provided separately).
+Students must register for Field Work during the course registration period and submit a Field Work Proposal to the Graduate School Affairs Office before beginning it.
+The Field Work proposal does not have to be submitted during the course registration period, however, the proposal must be submitted by the middle of January in the Fall semester and by the beginning of July in the Spring semester (a detailed schedule will be provided separately).